csbBSSE/TogglePolygonCodeRepository/README.md

 filename: `dynamic_simulation_<circuit name>.m`

-These functions are primarily there to build the coupled shifted Hill function required to solve the networks in MATLAB and those results can be plotted to find out the presence of any oscillations and also to find out the relative stability of the individual states in a multi-stable solution (our primary focus in this article was on the relative stable of the corresponding monostable states in the most dominant bistable solution(s)).
+These functions are primarily there to build the coupled shifted Hill function required to solve the networks in MATLAB and those results can be plotted to find out the presence of any oscillations and also to find out the relative stability of the individual states in a multi-stable solution (our primary focus in this article was on the relative stability of the corresponding monostable states in the most dominant bistable solution(s)).
-   Hence, the right function (i.e. the function corresponding the the right networks, that the user wants the analyze) must be used while doing relative stability analysis or just plotting the results to search for oscillations.
+   Hence, the right function (i.e. the function corresponding the right networks, that the user wants to analyze) must be used while doing relative stability analysis or just plotting the results to search for oscillations.

 filename: `odecode_relative_stability_<circuit component number>.m`